Makeover Time – For a Small Bedroom

 First we needed to sort out those cracks – they’re not structural so they just needed replastering.

 Now, I know that this is a DIY blog but they say plastering is like icing a cake (something I really can’t do) so I called the lovely Gordon.
-He has plastered the other bedrooms and wears stilts to do it.
+He has plastered the other bedrooms and wears stilts to do it!
 I can’t ice a cake or walk in stilts so don’t judge, I couldn’t be any less qualified for this job.
-He plaster boarded the ceiling and then skimmed the whole room in a day for £200.
+He plaster boarded the ceiling and then skimmed the whole room in a day.

 While waiting for the plaster to dry out I tackled the fireplace.